KSTO: Return to air

 Inter-Island Communications, Inc., bought the station at auction for $39,000 in January 1975.
 The president of Inter-Island was 32-year-old Edward H. Poppe, an employee of NASA.
 The station was able to return to air on June 20.
 The new K-Stereo operated as the only 24-hour radio station on Guam.
 However, bad luck struck again when Typhoon Pamela came through Guam in May 1976 and destroyed the Barrigada site; with no insurance on the facility, it was declared a total loss.
 Yet again, thieves took equipment, some of which was later recovered at a local junkyard.
 The station was able to return to the air, with a patched-up transmitter and new studios, on December 14.

 KSTO remained a wide-ranging popular music outlet, with hourly local and ABC news features.
 The station shifted toward an adult contemporary format, which it retains today, in the mid-1980s.

+From May 25 to August 7, 2023, KSTO's format was broadcast by co-owned KISH (102.9 FM), after Typhoon Mawar caused major damage to the KSTO antenna site.